SANTHAN-KUMAR/Register-Number-Extraction/Region Detection/README.md

-# 📌 Region Detection Project
+# 📌 Region Detection Phase

 This repository contains code and resources for **region detection tasks**, focusing on identifying specific areas (e.g., text regions like **register numbers** and **subject codes**) in images.
 It uses a blend of traditional techniques and deep learning, including a **custom YOLOv5 model**.